Saaifbanday/Docs-Test-Amplify/Writerside/topics/Aggregate.md

 The arguments used is executing the dialog are given as follows.

->Arguments
+{type="full"}
+Arguments
+:
-> 1. var1: factor to group by
+1. var1: factor to group by
-> 2. var2, var3: variable to aggregate
+2. var2, var3: variable to aggregate
-> 3. newvarmean: mean of var2 grouped by var1 in the aggregated dataset
+3. newvarmean: mean of var2 grouped by var1 in the aggregated dataset
-> 4. ​newvarmedian: median of var3 grouped by var1 in the aggregated dataset
+4. ​newvarmedian: median of var3 grouped by var1 in the aggregated dataset